mattbuot/Project/README.md

 There is also an `image_url` field which can be used to retrieve an image of the packaging, so that we can describe it, find patterns, with some image processing or machine learning techniques.
 Also, the `packaging` field contains information about the material and shape of the packaging.

 # A list of internal milestones up until project milestone 2
 * Technical preparation: setup the repository with proper .gitignore file, branches and file hierarchy.
-Download the datasets
+Download the datasets.
-* Get a more precise idea on which visualizations we want for our results, and thus which libraries we should use
+* Get a more precise idea on which visualizations we want for our results, and thus which libraries we should use.
 * Exploratory data analysis: explore the dataset, understand the data we are working on and document it.
 Understand the correlations, the potential redundancies and the outliers.
-Refresh on relational models and think about applying them to the datasets to make them easier to use
+Refresh on relational models and think about applying them to the datasets to make them easier to use.
-* Transform the datasets according to our needs, discarding what we will not use and isolating what will interest us the most (when possible)
+* Transform the datasets according to our needs, discarding what we will not use and isolating what will interest us the most (when possible).
-* Make statistical models for the quantities that we want to count, and make sure that our research is unbiased, or quantify the bias and keep it minimal
+* Make statistical models for the quantities that we want to count, and make sure that our research is unbiased, or quantify the bias and keep it minimal.
-* Update our project's direction with respect to our better knowledge of the datasets
+* Update our project's direction with respect to our better knowledge of the datasets.

 # Questions for TAs